shapedthought/vcli/user_guide.md

     vcli get jobs

+### Example

+To get all managed servers from VBR the full endpoint is:

+    /api/v1/backupInfrastructure/managedServers

+You would pass the following

+    vcli get backupInfrastructure/managedServers

 ## Post

 With "post" if the endpoint does not need data sent, then simply enter the end of the URL